If you are a public sector employee in Michigan, please click here.

 A forced fee agreement is a contract between a union and an employer that requires all workers who are subject to the union’s monopoly representation to pay compulsory fees to the union to keep their jobs.
 The agreements usually require the employer to fire any employee who refuses to pay tribute to the union.
 These compulsory arrangements are sometimes called “union shop” or “agency shop” agreements.

-3. What are private-sector Michigan workers’ rights and options if they are subjected to a forced fee requirement?
+- What are private-sector Michigan workers’ rights and options if they are subject to a forced fee requirement?

 Forced fee requirements compel workers who are not union members to pay union fees to keep their jobs.
 This includes both workers who never joined the union and workers who resign their union membership.
-However, workers subject to forced fee requirements have a number of legal rights.
+However, workers subject to forced fee requirements have the right to not be a union member and to pay reduced union fees.

 First, under the NLRA, private-sector workers have the right not to be members of a union and, if they have become a union member, to resign that membership at any time.
 It is unlawful for a union or employer to compel a worker to become or remain a full union member under the U.S. Supreme Court’s decision in Pattern Makers v.
 NLRB, 473 U.S. 95 (1985).
 More information about workers’ right to not be a union member can be found here: How can I resign my union membership?